Implementing new elements

 Element constructors can use function coord to extract the coordinates fron the Vector{Node} they get as first argument.

-Muscade.residual and Muscade.lagrangian must use ∂0, ∂1 and ∂2 when extracting the zeroth, first and second time derivatives from arguments X and U.
+Muscade.residual and Muscade.lagrangian must use ∂0, ∂1 and ∂2 when extracting the zeroth, first and second time derivatives from arguments X and U. These functions ensures that a SVector of zeros is returned if for example, an element that handles accelerations is called by a static solver.

 Constant noFB (which have value nothing) can be used by elements that do not have feedback to the solving procedure.